daveferrara1/handlebars-webpack-plugin/README.md

-# Webpack plugin for Hapi + Vision + Handlebars
+# Webpack plugin for Hapi + Handlebars

 ## Why?

 Running 'webpack-dev-server' couldn't handle a {{{content}}}.
-ALso, i couldn't name things {{folder/filename}} and have it work either.
-This makes the two uniform.
+Also, i couldn't name things a simple name like {{filename}} and have it work either.
+This simplifies the process.

 > Server-side template rendering using [Handlebars](http://handlebarsjs.com/).

 `use this repo`
-OR
-`npm install handlebars-webpack-plugin --save-dev`
+`npm install handlebars-webpack-plugin-simple --save-dev`
-And
-`patch partials.js`

 ## Whats Different?

-This will make it so you don't have to use somthing like {{folder/file}}.
-This if you are using Hapi + Vision + handlebars.
+This will make it so you don't have to use something like {{ folder/file }}.
+If you are using Hapi + handlebars this may not work of you also use Vision.
 Just keep partial file names unique and list each partial directory.
-Once for Vision and Once for the plugin:
+I ran into this using Vision.
+So you'll list the partial directories once for Vision configuration and again for webpack in `webpack.config.js'.

+Currently support for  {{> header title="page title"}} is non working.

 ## Usage